rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/ros-routed-networks.md

 When a user deploys a routed network to the cloud it is considered a cloud routed network.
 Any compute resources (cpu/memory) consumed by this routed network deployment count against your cloud deployment hours quota.

 Package deployments in the cloud __OR__ device can bind to a cloud routed network.
-When you create a cloud routed neywork, you must define the resource limit of the routed network.
+When you create a cloud routed network, you must define the resource limit of the routed network.

 {{% notice note %}}
 When creating a cloud routed network, the **Resource limit** field define the memory allocation and computational ability of the routed network.
 These resources are reserved in the platform for effective ROS communication.
 You can select one of the following resource limit based on your requirement.